Endogenous Coalition Formation in Policy Debates: Policy Learning within and across Coalitions

-In line with the risk hypothesis, which explains policy network formation \citep{berardo2010self, berardo2014bridging, berardo2016understanding}, actors face uncertainty and risk when they reveal their policy beliefs to other actors.
-They reduce this risk by bonding, which is the act of learning predominantly from those actors who already share very similar revealed policy belief profiles with the focal actor.
+In collaborative governance and policy networks, the risk hypothesis states that actors establish transitive and reciprocal ties (``bonding'') to tighten the local network structure around them when actors are at risk of defection \citep{berardo2010self, berardo2014bridging, berardo2016understanding}.
+In the context of policy debates, actors also face a risk, though a different one.
+Policy beliefs may be partly intransitive and incongruent, which may create uncertainty over which policy beliefs to adopt.
+For example, if belief $r_1$ is incompatible with $r_2$ and $r_2$ is incompatible with $r_3$ and an actor holds belief $r_1$, should the actor adopt also adopt $r_3$?
+If an actor has supported $r_1$ and rejected $r_2$ and it emerges that a new belief $r_3$ is incompatible with both $r_1$ and $r_2$, should the actor support or reject $r_3$?
+This uncertainty over which policy beliefs to hold in one's portfolio and express in the policy debate creates the need for considering heuristics over the past event sequence.

+Faced with the risk of adopting, and publicly repeating the wrong policy belief, actors turn to bonding.
+Bonding in policy debates means an actor relies on cues from very congruent other actors who have expressed the same agreement pattern over many other policy beliefs in the past event sequence.
+Bonding minimizes the actor's risk by trusting the assessment by actors who have so far displayed judgment that is very much in line with the actor's own judgment.
 Learning from these actors serves to minimize uncertainty and risk by relying on trustworthy information.
-The odds of being criticized strongly are low if other actors with a similar coalition position advanced similar claims in the past.
-This strong bonding behavior is not just a building block of policy network formation; it also explains belief system formation and coalitions.
+The odds of being attacked by the opponent for holding incongruent views or a double standard are low if other actors with a similar coalition position advanced similar claims in the past.